-A peculiar feature of pleurocystidia is the vague partitioning of cell contents, in which (under PhC + $1250\times$) distal cell contents appear paler than contents of the rest of the pleurocystidium, but without a well-defined separating membrane (i.e. see illustrations for G. quinaultii).
+A peculiar feature of pleurocystidia is the vague partitioning of cell contents, in which (under PhC + 1250×) distal cell contents appear paler than contents of the rest of the pleurocystidium, but without a well-defined separating membrane (i.e. see illustrations for G. quinaultii).

 Basidia: Basidia are universally clavate and are dominated by 4-sterigmate forms.
 Two particular features have been noted in descriptions below: 1) in most taxa, basidia and pleurocystidia remain attached to subhymenial hyphae in squash mounts.
-Parenthetically, subbasidial hyphae usually remain turgid after basidia and pleurocystidia collapse, with clamp connection hook cells remaining turgid and therefore producing a beaded or catenulate appearance (i.e. see illustration for G. sublaccatus), superficially resembling cheilocystidia are easily disarticulated from subbasidial hyphae.
+Parenthetically, subbasidial hyphae usually remain turgid after basidia and pleurocystidia collapse, with clamp connection hook cells remaining turgid and therefore producing a beaded or catenulate appearance (i.e. see illustration for G. sublaccatus), superficially resembling cheilocystidia of the mainstream Gymnopus type.
+In several taxa, however, basidia and pleurocystidia are easily disarticulated from subbasidial hyphae.
 2) In some taxa, basidia and pleurocystidia do not collapse when effete, remaining as empty walls.
 This phenomenon is reminiscent of a seed-bearing ear of corn enclosed in the leaf-like husk, and has been referred to in descriptions below as "husking" (i.e. see illustration for G. sublaccatus).